Greywater is household wastewater that comes from:

 Don’t dispose of household chemicals down the sink.
 Contact your local council or water authority for information about chemical collection services.

 Permanent systems for treating and recycling greywater require council permits.
 To find an approved onsite wastewater system, see current certificate holders.

-Our Code of practice – Onsite wastewater management (publication 891) has more information about managing wastewater.
+Our Code of practice – Onsite wastewater management (publication 891) has more information about managing domestic wastewater.

 Read more about wastewater